srtfisher/Lockdown-WPAdmin/readme.txt

 This doesn't touch any .htaccess files or change the WordPress core files.
 All the CSS/Images under /wp-admin/ are still accessible, just not the .php ones.

-If you enable HTTP authencation, it will add HTTP authentication to the PHP files in /wp-admin/.
+If you enable HTTP authentication, it will add HTTP authentication to the PHP files in /wp-admin/.

 To contribute to the development, check out [the GitHub Repository](https://github.com/srtfisher/Lockdown-WPAdmin).